DirtySenpai/Cheat-Loader-CSGO/README.md

 ## SQL

-1. Firstly, enter your PHPMyAdmin (Or whatever tool you use for SQL managment) and navigate to your mybb_users.
+1. Enter your PHPMyAdmin (Or whatever tool you use for SQL managment) and navigate to your mybb_users.

 2. Click on the "Structure" tab at the top of PHPMyAdmin.